IntegerAlex/personal-blog/README.md

     npm run build
     ```

-    The generated static files will be available in the `dist` directory.
+    The generated static files will be available in the `./vitepress/dist` directory.

 ## License and Code Disclosure